 Use Attendees Names, When Possible

-Some of the attendees of trade shows will have name tags you can easily reference for their name.
+Some of the attendees of trade shows will have name tags so you can easily reference their name.
 Others may have it on their shirt.
 If you have the opportunity to use an attendee’s name, when speaking with them, do it.
 This can be the difference between moving the conversation forward and the attendee walking away as fast as possible.